- Areas to visit

-However, if it’s culture you’re after, you’re going to be equally spoilt for choice.
+If it’s culture you’re after, you’re going to be equally spoilt for choice.
 Because so many young people come here to study and work in marine science, there’s always something going on in Plymouth.
-In the back streets and along the winding streets you’ll find some of the best places to eat in Devon, supplied with fresh produce by the local farms and fishermen.
+In the back streets and along the winding streets you’ll find some of the best places to eat in Devon.
+There's a cluster of celebrity chef restaurants in Plymouth, and many of its eateries are supplied with fresh produce by the local farms and fishermen.
 The city is a host for many nationally important events and Devon attractions such as the British Art Show and America’s Cup World Series and The Armed Forces Day National Event, as well as its own unique home grown events like the Barbican Jazz and Blues Festival, the British Fireworks Championships and the Marine City Festival.
 These events take place through the calendar, making Plymouth one of the best places to go in Devon at any time of year.
 And, if you’re looking to throw a little retail therapy into the mix, Plymouth has the largest shopping-centre in the South West, outside of Bristol, framed by impressive post-war architecture.

 If Plymouth sounds like the place for you, you’ll be glad to know it also plays host to some of the best and most reasonably-priced places to stay in Devon.
 Whether you want to hire a self-catering cottage, stay in a family-friendly B&B or book yourself a weekend in a luxury hotel, there is a superb selection of accommodation to suit a range of requirements and budgets.
 Almost all are located overlooking or just a short walk from the spectacular waterfront views and from the city’s shopping centre.
 Being a University City, Plymouth has plenty of accommodation for backpackers or those travelling on a tight budget.